How to say “bitter” in Japanese

-Native speakers would say “nigai”.
-It is the Japanese word for ‘bitter’.
-Very simple, I think.
-In this blog post, however, I will explain this word and its major conjugations.
+Native speakers say “nigai” to mean ‘bitter’ in Japanese.
+Perhaps, some Japanese learners know this i-adjective as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it together with its major conjugations.
 And also, I will explain how to use them through example sentences.
-My explanations would help Japanese learners to use “nigai” properly.
+My explanations would help Japanese learners use “nigai” more properly.
 Then, let’s get started!

 Contents